RussellLoveCoding/personal-notes/README.md

 DNS

 - AdGuard Home: Free and open source, userfriendly ads & trackers blocking DNS server.
 - Pi-hole: A blackhole for Internet advertisements with a GUI for management and monitoring.

+电子书
 - Calibre Web: Web app providing a clean interface for browsing, reading and downloading eBooks using an existing Calibre database.
 - Kavita:Cross-platform e-book/manga/comic/pdf server and web reader with user management, ratings and reviews, and metatdata support.

-feed aggregator
+信息流聚合

 - FreshRSS:Self-hostable RSS feed aggregator.

 文件传输和同步：

 - Nextcloud Access and share your files, calendars, contacts, mail and more from any device, on your terms.
 - ownCloud： All-in-one solution for saving, synchronizing, viewing, editing and sharing files, calendars, address books and more.

 文件下载